 - Really, really easy

 - Quick!
 It's ready in under 20 minutes, despite having "slow" in the title

-You’ll need just a few ingredients (and zero fancy ones) to make this easy slow-roasted salmon recipe.
+You'll need just a few ingredients (and zero fancy ones) to make this easy salmon recipe.

 - We always choose wild salmon over farmed salmon.
 MSC-certified sockeye, coho, and king (chinook) salmon from Alaska are all great choices.
 You can make this recipe with whole filets or individual portions.

-- The skin of slow-roasted salmon won’t get crispy, and you can decide whether you want to eat it.
+- The skin won't get crispy, and you can decide whether you want to eat it.
 Place the fillets skin-side down for slow-roasting.